-These DIY Christmas gift tags are so easy and fun to make and add some gorgeous sparkle to your presents or gift bags.
+These DIY gift tags are so easy and fun to make and add some gorgeous sparkle to your presents or gift bags.
 Download the free file below to craft your own…

 Hi friends, I’m back at it today with another gorgeous Christmas craft!

-These gift tags came to mind when some rolls of gorgeous plain brown wrapping paper found their way into my cart at the store the other day.
+These DIY gift tags came to mind when some rolls of gorgeous plain brown wrapping paper found their way into my cart at the store the other day.
 I’m not sure what drew me to them.
 I usually go for sparkly decorations, especially around Christmas time.

 My tree and fireplace mantle can attest to that.
 You can see our Christmas decorations in my latest Clean & Decorate With Me vlog.